dj1ch/HomeNet/README.md

 **TLDR: HomeNet is a special type of network called a mesh network, with secure messaging using UDP, often used for stuff like online games.**

+**Before you continue any further, please not only consider contributing to this project, but also [Hack Club](https://hackclub.com/), who supported me throughout development and kept me motivated to continue this project.
+Their funding allowed me to purchase more hardware without the risk of this being a potential financial burden.**

 Look interesting?
 Let's go to [Prerequisites](#prerequisites).

 ### Built With